amimimor/reichman-univ/slides.md

 * It is how you model the business entities

-* It is the single most important element in the system design of a SaaS
+* **It is the single most important element in the system design of a SaaS**

 * It is the only effort worth investing BEFORE writing a single line of code (atypical for a startup to do)

 * Still, it is ever evolving with the business needs, but once in use, *it is hard to change*

+* <span style="color:blue"> Things that aren't persisted are potentially lost, so the use of in-memory data structures (with all due respect to BigO) is just temporary and the **significant stateful operations are done over a database** </span>

 ---
 # Data Model - Implementation